yonip/ClassFinder/README.md

 A1: This scrollable activity will be launched when the application opens.
 The user enters their grade, their main interest (they have an option to add up to 5 interests).
 At the bottom there is a floating "begin" button which leads to B1.

-B1: Previously selected courses, previous courses already filled in and greyed out, then any electives are activated buttons, that when pressed, bring up a pop up (B1p).
+B1: Previously completed courses, already filled in and greyed out, then any electives are active buttons, that when pressed, bring up a pop up (B1p).
 Once filled in, this view will also allow to star classes, and a "continue" button at the bottom leading to C1.

 C1: Lets the user pick desired courses in the future, not neccesarily for the next year, using a similar principal to B1's method of picking courses via popup.
 At the bottom, a "continue" button leads to E1